Community Achievement Awards

 During the periods of metro Melbourne’s COVID-19 restrictions, Ivanka worked hard to try to reduce the sense of social isolation and loss of connection for many individuals and families.
 Throughout lockdown Ivanka was going door to door delivering care packages to families in Caroline Springs.
 Each package was hand crafted with individualised notes containing kind and encouraging words and self-care tips.
 This allowed people to feel connected and a little less alone.

-Disability Access and Inclusion Leader of the Year - for commitment to improving the life of people with a disability: Michelle Magundayao
+Access and Inclusion Leader of the Year: Michelle Magundayao

 Michelle has been a strong advocate for supporting people with disability to gain their confidence and independence and become active members in the community.